schooltool-project/schooltool-book/source/troubleshooting.rst

 It is useful to know if the server is working at all or one of the processes is intermittently quitting.

-If your server is memory constrained (under a gigabyte of RAM) and has little or no swap space, the operating system may unpredictably killing one of the SchoolTool processes to save memory.
+If your server is memory constrained (under a gigabyte of RAM) and has little or no swap space, the operating system may unpredictably kill one of the SchoolTool processes to save memory.

 The logs are stored in ``/var/log/schooltool`` with ``/var/log/schooltool/error.log`` most likely to be relevant if you are having a problem.